 It was built by the British in 1874 and started off as the Sir Stuart Hogg Market, named in honor of the then Commissioner.
 It’s still often referred to as Hogg’s Market.

 If you are staying around Sudder street (backpackers area) then don’t see any reason not to visit Mother Teresa home where she lived, prayed, and guided her religious family of sisters spread across the world.
-Next to her tomb you can visit a small museum where her worn sandals, dinner bowl, bed, tables etc are in display.
+Next, to her tomb, you can visit a small museum where her worn sandals, dinner bowl, bed, tables etc are on display.

 Lytton Hotel, 14-14/1 Sudder Street, Kolkata, India